tilt-dev/tilt.build/docs/tutorial/2-tilt-up.md

 More importantly, Tilt lets you know _why_.
 There's a lot of ways things can go wrong, and Tilt will save you from playing "20 Questions with `kubectl`."

 ## The Control Loop
+Tilt is based around the idea of a [control loop][control-loop].
+This gives you real-time, circular feedback: something watches, something reacts, and equilibrium is maintained.

+This is intentionally more “hands-free” than other dev tools.
 Many traditional build systems like `make` are oriented around tasks that are invoked on-demand by the user.
-Even many service-oriented development tools like `docker-compose up` don't react to changes once started.
+Even many service-oriented development tools like `docker-compose up` don't _react_ to changes once started.
-Some tools such as Webpack (`npm run start`) often include hot module reload, but that often comes with its own limitations: for example, changes to `webpack.config.js` require manual user intervention to restart the tool.
+Some tools such as Webpack (`npm run start`) often include hot module reload, but have limitations.

-Tilt is based around the idea of a [control loop][control-loop] to give you real-time, circular feedback: something watches, something reacts, and equilibrium is maintained.
+(For example, changes to `webpack.config.js` require a manual restart.)

 ![Diagram of Tilt's control loop architecture](/assets/img/controlloop/06.jpg)

-Some examples of how this manifests more concretely:
+Some examples of what Tilt handles for you:
  * Source code file changes -> sync to running container
  * Dependency changes (e.g. `package.json`) -> sync to running container and then run code in the container (e.g. `npm install`)
  * Build spec changes (e.g. `Dockerfile`) -> re-build container image + re-deploy
  * Deployment spec changes (e.g. `app.yaml`) -> reconcile deployment state (e.g. `kubectl apply -f ...`)
  * `Tiltfile` changes -> re-evaluate and create new resources, modify existing, and delete obsolete as needed

-In short, once you've run `tilt up`, you can focus on your code and let Tilt continuously react to your changes without worrying if they're the "right" type of changes.
+So, once you've run `tilt up`, you can focus on your code and let Tilt continuously react to your changes without worrying if they're the "right" type of changes.

-This has other benefits: for example, when you run `tilt up`, Tilt won't re-deploy any services that are already running and up-to-date!
+This has other benefits: for example, when you run tilt up, Tilt won't re-deploy any services that are already running and up-to-date!

 If you'd like a more in-depth look at Tilt's control loop, check out [Tilt's Control Loop Demystified][control-loop].

 [api-docker_build]: /api.html#api.docker_build
 [api-k8s_resource]: /api.html#api.k8s_resource